veddox/monarch-arena/README.md

 Use `arena.set_mode()` to choose a mode.
 To create displays and animations, import the `arena` and `draw` modules (see the example in `house.py`).

-**NOTE:** If you're running this on a Raspberry Pi, delete the `RPi` directory and the `dotstar.py` module.
-These are mockups used during development - you will need the real versions installed!
+**NOTE:** This is the `production` branch.
+To run this software anywhere that is not a Raspberry Pi, you will need to check out the `master` branch.
+(This contains mockups of the required, Pi-specific libraries, that are needed during development.)

 ---